Ermengarde de Beaumont, Queen of Scots

 Malcolm IV, king of Scots

 Nevertheless, in 1170 William and his brother David were at the English court, attending Henry II’s council at Windsor in April and were in London on 14 June, at the coronation of Henry’s eldest son, also Henry, the Young King; he died in 1183, six years before his father.
 Both William and his brother David did homage to the Young King after the coronation.
-In 1173 when the Young King and his brothers, Richard and Geoffrey, rebelled against their father, Henry II, they sought William’s support.
+And in 1173 when the Young King and his brothers, Richard and Geoffrey, rebelled against their father, Henry II, they sought William’s aid.
 The younger King Henry promised that he would give the northern counties of England to the Scots king, and the earldoms of Huntingdon with Cambridgeshire to the king’s brother, David, in return for their support in the rebellion.

 William considered the offer, but after consulting his barons in the summer of 1173, he decided to ask Henry II to return Northumberland.
 He would renounce his homage if the English king refused.
 Henry II did refuse and William joined the Young King’s rebellion.
 He formed an alliance with Louis VII of France and Count Philippe of Flanders, who both promised mercenaries would be sent to England in support.
 This was the start of the long Scottish tradition of alliances with France, against England, which would become known as the Auld Alliance.
 On 20 August 1173 the Scottish forces moved south, to Alnwick, Warkworth and Newcastle.